lokman89/bioinformatics_tutorials/itrop.md

 “Mot de passe UNIX (actuel)”: you are asked to type the password provided in the account creation email.

+#### Connect to a node in interactive mode and launch commands:

+To connect to a node in interactive mode for X minutes , use the following command :

+`srun -p short --time=X:00 --pty bash -i`

-Then type your new password twice.
+Then you can launch on this node without using the srun prefix srun Then type your new password twice.

 The session will be automatically closed.